 Ex officio, the Director General of IMC Secretariat and the Chairs of the Scientific and Technical, CEPA, and Resource Mobilizing Subgroups.

-18. The Chair of Council shall rotate among the regions.

-19. Council meets on an annual basis.
-Interim meetings and video conferences may be convened as requested.

-20. The responsibilities of Council are to:

-make operational decisions between Conference of Members based on the Strategy and Decisions adopted by the Conference of Members;

-supervise and guide the preparation of meetings of IMC, including the Conference of Members, meetings of the Council and other bodies

-develop and submit the Strategic Plan for the consideration of Conference of Members, with assistance of the IMC Secretariat;

-approve and monitor the implementation of the annual work plan, report, and provisional budget, prepared by the Secretariat;

-setup and provide guidance to the IMC specific subgroups, approve co-funded activities by members, the International Mangrove Future Fund (IMFF, see paragraph 31), and other donors in support of the work of IMC and its activities;

-select and appoint a Director General, evaluate his/her performance on an annual basis for renewal or replacement of the Director General,

-approve the Secretariat staff recruitment procedure; and

-carry out other assignments given by the Conference of Members.

-21. The Council makes decisions through consensus.

-VIII.
-The Secretariat
+VI.
+The IMC Technical Support Unit

-22. IMC’s day-to-day work will be taken care of by the IMC Secretariat, which carries out the routine operational management and the administrative functions.
+16. IMC’s day-to-day work will be taken care of by the IMC Technical Support Unit, which carries out the routine operational management and the administrative functions.

-23. The IMC Secretariat operates under the authority and supervision of the Conference of Members and, as appropriate, the Council.
+17. The IMC Technical Support Unit operates under the authority and supervision of the IMC Standing Committee.

-24. The IMC Secretariat is hosted in Shenzhen, China.
+18. The IMC Technical Support Unit is hosted in Shenzhen, China.
 It is managed by the Director General, who is appointed for a 3-year term of office through a vacancy announcement, with a selection procedure duly approved by the Council.
 The first Director General will be appointed from the Host Country.
 At the end of the assignment, the Director General’s terms of office can be renewed if a positive evaluation is undertaken and approved by the Council, but the Director General shall not serve for more than two consecutive terms.

-25. Core personnel of the IMC Secretariat consists of: i) one (1) Director General (DG), ii) one (1) deputy DG for programme and external relations, iii) one (1) deputy DG for administrative matters and finance, who shall be appointed representatives from the host country, and iv) the personnel also include officers in Administration, Finance, Science, Communication, Training, and Project Management.
-Other Secretariat staff may be recruited according to the needs of the work plan and availability of resources.
-Personnel management and payment will follow the IMC Human Resource regulations approved by the Council.
+19. Core personnel of the IMC Technical Support Unit consists of: i) one (1) Director General (DG), ii) one (1) deputy DG for programme and external relations, iii) one (1) deputy DG for administrative matters and finance, who shall be appointed representatives from the host country, and iv) the personnel also include officers in Administration, Finance, Science, Communication, Training, and Project Management.
+Other Technical Support Unit staff may be recruited according to the needs of the work plan and availability of resources.
+Personnel management and payment will follow the IMC Human Resource regulations approved by the Standing Committee.